-All College employees are required to report all information about sex and gender violence and any violation of the College's Non-Discrimination Policy to a supervisor or directly to the Associate Vice President, Administration.
+All College employees are required to report all information about sex and gender violence and any violation of the College's Non-Discrimination Policy to a supervisor or directly to the Associate Vice President of Operations.
 Such conduct cannot be kept secret or confidential.
 Information will be shared among College employees only on a need-to-know basis, but federal law may require that the College open an investigation.

-Reporting to the Associate Vice President, Administration
+Reporting to the Associate Vice President of Operations

-Sex and gender based violence can be reported to the Associate Vice President, Administration, who is the College's Title IX Coordinator, and works closely with Human Resources and the Dean of Students.
-The Associate Vice President, Administration can start an investigation, assist the survivor with campus safety options, and connect the survivor to local support, medical, and counseling resources.
-The Associate Vice President, Administration investigation is separate from any criminal process and can be pursued simultaneously.
-The Associate Vice President, Administration can determine whether College policies have been violated and then make recommendations to either the Dean of Students, if the responding party is a student, or to the relevant supervisor or Associate Vice President, Administration, if the responding party is an employee.
-The Associate Vice President, Administration shares information about cases only on a need-to-know basis, but cannot guarantee confidentiality.
+Sex and gender-based violence can be reported to the Associate Vice President of Operations, who is the College's Title IX Coordinator, and works closely with Human Resources and the Dean of Students.
+The Associate Vice President of Operations can start an investigation, assist the survivor with campus safety options, and connect the survivor to local support, medical, and counseling resources.
+The Associate Vice President of Operations investigation is separate from any criminal process and can be pursued simultaneously.
+The Associate Vice President of Operations can determine whether College policies have been violated and then make recommendations to either the Dean of Students, if the responding party is a student, or to the relevant supervisor or Associate Vice President of Operations, if the responding party is an employee.
+The Associate Vice President of Operations shares information about cases only on a need-to-know basis but cannot guarantee confidentiality.

-Click on the links below for Associate Vice President, Administration contact information or to file a complaint.
+Click on the links below for Associate Vice President of Operations contact information or to file a complaint.

-Associate Vice President, Administration contact information, see page 23, above File a complaint, see page 20, above.
+- Associate Vice President of Operations contact information, see page 23, above. - □ File a complaint, see page 20, above.